 We encourage the use of ALI using Avaz by all communication partners - family members, peers, siblings, friends, to model language on the device to increase their exposure to receptive language, besides being motivated by interacting with different people.

-The child gets that much more exposure to language
+- The child gets that much more exposure to receptive language.

 - Helps adult (parents and teachers) get familiar with the AAC so that it becomes easier to customize or trouble shoot.

 - Expands our sphere of influence, to get the entire team that supports the child to also start using AAC